Australian Bureau of Statistics

 Every effort has been made to reduce non-sampling error to a minimum by careful design of questionnaires, appropriate methodology and contact with providers to resolve anomalies.
 Response rates are generally very high which in turn increases the accuracy and level of the data which can be released for users.
 Thorough editing of the data received is undertaken to ensure that the integrity of the collection is upheld.

 Occasionally reporting and classification errors are identified from previous cycles and where possible these are revised if they have a significant impact on the data.
-In this release, revisions were applied to 2010-11 and 2011-12 estimates.
+In this release, revisions were applied to 2012-13 estimates.
 Revisions must be taken into consideration when interpreting results, particularly when comparing estimates over time.

 While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practise requires ongoing development to maintain the integrity of the data, its relevance to the changing needs of users and the efficiency of the collection.

-In addition to non-sampling errors, there are factors which may affect the comparability of 2012-13 estimates with those of previous cycles and these should be taken into consideration when looking at estimates across years.
-For example, the 2012-13 publication is the first cycle to use the (in full) ANZSIC06 classification.
-This introduces a break in series for the industry information, as the classifications cannot be directly compared. (this will depend on wording from the relevant publication sections as well).
+In addition to non-sampling errors, there are factors which may affect the comparability of recent estimates with those of previous cycles and these should be taken into consideration when looking at estimates across years.
+For example, the 2012-13 publication was the first cycle to use the (in full) ANZSIC06 classification.
+This introduced a break in series for the industry information, as the classifications cannot be directly compared.

 There are no international standards that relate to growth capital statistics.
 However, in several countries, national industry associations conduct surveys of their members using a common core set of questions maintained by Thomson Economics.
 The VC&LSPE survey adopts a number of definitions from the Thomson Economics survey (e.g. stage of investment), modified for Australian industry and user needs.